hhhsunnn/LOCATOR/README.md

 $$\hat{\psi} = (W_g^TW_g)^{-1}W_g^TX_g$$
 $$\hat{X_l} = W_l(W_g^TW_g)^{-1}W_g^TX_g$$

 LACs serve as efficient proxies for local ancestry estimates in GWAS adjustment.
 Due to memory constraints, these coordinates are stored in binary format.
-For the complete mathematical framework underlying this approach, please refer to .
+For the complete mathematical framework underlying this approach, please refer to *A Continuous Local Ancestry Measure for Efficient Local-Ancestry-Aware Association Tests.
+Hanxiao Sun.
+(2024)*.
 Detailed information about the data structure can be found in the section Step 2.5.

 ## Example data
 We simulated a group of 200 three-way admixed Hispanic individuals from African (AFR), European (EUR), and Amerindian (AMR) by Admix-Simu and selected a 20 Mbp region on chromosome 12 (chr12:48275834 - 68009712) containing 45,170 SNPs with minor allele frequency (MAF) ≥ 0.05 and 100 local ancestry tracks.
 Please note that this example dataset was simulated for demonstration purposes only, and the local ancestry was inferred using a combined continental reference panel, which may introduce some imprecision and does not fully capture the genetic complexity of real admixed populations.